indyjo/bitwrk/CONCEPTS.md

 When communicating with the BitWrk service, such as when placing a bid, the client must authenticate, i.e. prove that it really *is* the the owner address it *claims* to have.

-Then, after some time of selling work on BitWrk, the Money earned will be transferred (via Bitcoin) back to this address.
+Then, after some time of selling work on BitWrk, the money earned will be transferred (via Bitcoin) back to this address.

 In order to be able to prove the ownership of its account ID, the BitWrk client must